White Sox vs. Reds Player Props Betting Odds

 Robert Stats

-- Luis Robert has collected 26 hits with seven doubles, six home runs and 10 walks.
-He has driven in 16 runs with one stolen base.
+- Luis Robert has seven doubles, seven home runs, 10 walks and 18 RBI (29 total hits).
+He has stolen one base.

-- Robert takes a three-game streak with at least one hit into this contest.
-In his last five games he is hitting .250 with a double, a home run, six walks and three RBI.
+- Robert has picked up at least one hit in four straight games.
+In his last five games he is batting .400 with a double, two home runs, six walks and five RBI.

 Robert Recent Games